 Rowan moved to Nova Scotia from New Brunswick for school, and shortly after graduation began working in Fundraising and Membership for various local and international Non Profits.
 He started at the Centre in 2012 as a part of the street canvassing team, and has had the opportunity to interact...
 Read more

 Hope grew up in beautiful Vermont, and now calls Halifax her home.
-She has recently graduated from Dalhousie's Environmental Sustainability program, and has a strong passion for the natural world.
-Hope has been a tree planter for 3 years and has volunteered at BIO, Common Roots Urban Farm, and...
+She is a graduate from Dalhousie's Environmental, Sustainability, & Society program, and has a strong passion for the natural world.
+Hope has been a tree planter for 3 years and has volunteered at BIO, Common Roots Urban Farm...
 Read more

 Nancy has been working as an ‘expert generalist’ in the non-profit sector in Nova Scotia since 2000, conducting research, designing and implementing program evaluation, managing projects and finances, facilitating stakeholder consultations and analyzing and developing policy.